HeavyHorst/remco/docs/content/config/configuration-options.md

 <summary> **file** </summary>

  - **filepath(string):**
    - The filepath to a yaml or json file containing the key-value pairs.
+This can be a local file or a remote http/https location.
 </details>

 <details>